Odiham Castle

 Odiham Castle (also known locally as King John's Castle) is a ruined castle situated near Odiham in Hampshire, United Kingdom.

 It is one of only three fortresses built by King John during his reign.
 The site was possibly chosen by King John because he had visited the area in 1204 and it lay halfway between Windsor and Winchester.

 Construction

 Odiham Castle was built on 20 acre of land acquired from the local lord, Robert the Parker, by modifying a bend in the River Whitewater.

-The castle, which took seven years to complete, had a three-storey stone keep, an inner round moat and outer a square moat, as well as two moated baileys.
+The castle, which took seven years to complete, had a three-storey stone keep, an inner round moat and an outer square moat, as well as two moated baileys.
 There were also raised banking and palisades.
 Notably, the stronghold also had a domus regis or king's house.